SergeyFM/SergeyFM/README.md

 The world of programming isn't uncharted territory for me,  but it's still hard to learn to code well.
 <br> Over the years, my language path has looked like this:
 <br>
-QuickBasic ➔ x86 assembly ➔ VB6 ➔ VB.NET ➔ a looong break ➔ JavaScript ➔ C++ ➔ Kotlin ➔ Java ➔ C#
+### QuickBasic ➔ x86 assembly ➔ VB6 ➔ VB.NET ➔ a looong break ➔ JavaScript ➔ C++ ➔ Kotlin ➔ Java ➔ C#
 <br>

 I ended up getting a **C#** job, which means that from now on I am going to prioritize the .NET platform.
-Other languages will have to wait. <br>
+Other languages and platforms have to wait. <br>

 ## I write code every day!
-<sup> Something, anything, even if only a tiny edit to this document! </sup> <br>
+<sup> Something, anything, even if only a tiny edit to this page! </sup> <br>
 <img src="small_c-sharp-dot-net.png" height=57px> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 <img src="small_kotlin.png" height=40px> &nbsp;&nbsp;
 <img src="small_java.png" height=57px>